alwint3r/byfrost/README.md

-# FServer
+# Byfrost

-Not a very helpful name isn't it?

-Basically this is a simple TCP socket server that can be used to transfer a file over the network.
+Basically this is a simple TCP socket server that can be used to transfer a file over the network and store it in a local directory.

 ### Protocol